wlillisdev/quiz-master/README.md

   - The site will initally have a number of quizzes free for everyone.
 But there will be an option for users to sign up to a monthly subscription service where they get exclusive quizzes every month.

 - Other Games
-  - As the site evloves so will the amount of games on the site, initally it is just quizzes, but it later the aim is to have Crosswords, Word Search, Cryptograms.
+  - As the site evloves so will the amount of games on the site, initally it is just quizzes, but it eventually have Crosswords, Word Search & Cryptograms.

 # Testing